apocas/petrolhead/README.md

 ## Rear disk brake conversion

 - Vitara come stock with rear drum brakes.
-Easiest way to convert it to rear disk brakes is to use Lancia/Fiat calipers (ex: Lancia Lybra) with front disks.
+Easiest way to convert it to rear disk brakes is to use Lancia/Fiat calipers (ex: Lancia Lybra) with stock Suzuki front disks.
 - Lancia/Fiat calipers uses stock Suzuki handbrake cables and you don't need to use a proportioning valve.
 - This tutorial will only work with later model axles (axle with wheel studs).
 For early model axles (studs on the brake drum) you need to design a disc adaptor.